ajberkley/cl-binary-store/README.md

 The specialized-serializer function will be called with parameters (object storage eq-refs store-object assign-new-reference-id) which should have the side effect of modifying storage, eq-refs, calling store-object and or assign-new-reference-id.
 Correspondingly, the specialized-deserializer function will be called with (storage restore-object)

 ### Configurable options

+All of these can be set in the calls to STORE and RESTORE directly, the global variables are just the default values if not specified.

 #### \*track-references\* default: T

-Let this to NIL around your calls to store / restore if you have simple data with no references between them at all (so lists of data, no circularity, no repeated objects).
+If you have simple data with no references between them at all (so lists of data, no circularity, no repeated objects).
 This then goes very fast (>200MB/sec / > 200 Mobjects/second for lists of numbers; > 5000 MB/sec for big simple arrays chunks).
 Even with this T speed is quite good.

 #### \*support-shared-list-structures\* default: NIL